Sakineh Mohammadi Ashtiani: Suspension of the stoning sentence

 Iran Human Rights also expressed concerns over Mehmanparast's statement about "Sakineh's murder charge being investigated for the final verdict".
 Commenting on this statement, the spokesperson of Iran Human Rights, Mahmood Amiry-Moghaddam, says: "The fact that the authorities are mentioning murder charges now could mean that Ashtiani is in danger of being sentenced to death for murder".

 Her lawyer, Houtan Kian, was arrested in October 2010.
 Her son was also arrested in October 2010, after speaking to two German reporters who had entered the country on tourist visas.
 He was released on $40,000 bail in December.
 On January 1, 2011, he was shown on television admitting he did not doubt his mother was guilty, but urged Iranian authorities to let her live.
 He also said it was unfair that Isa Taheri was free.
 But Press TV reports that, according to the Human Rights Headquarters of the Iranian Judiciary, the deceased husband's "next of kin waived their right to retribution"; as a consequence, Taheri has been handed down a 10-year discretionary jail term.

-There have been some cases of political prisoners confessing on live television under torture or extreme pressure in Iran.
-It is not certain if this was such a case or not.